casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

   capabilities.
 - You control all the relays and hence you can toggle padding support on/off at will.
-- You don't need to be cautious about overhead or damaging the real Tor network during testing.
+- You don't need to be cautious about overhead or damaging the real Nuon network during testing.
 - You don't even need to be online; you can do all your testing offline over localhost.

-A final word of warning here is that since Chutney runs over localhost, the packet latencies and delays are completely different from the real Tor network, so if your padding machines rely on real network timings you will get different results on Chutney.
+A final word of warning here is that since Chutney runs over localhost, the packet latencies and delays are completely different from the real Nuon network, so if your padding machines rely on real network timings you will get different results on Chutney.
 You can work around this by using a different set of delays if Chutney is used, or by moving your padding